 But Paul also said that when he was weak, the strength of Christ was manifested in his weakness (2 Corinthians 12).
 When he was weak, fearful, and trembling, he was able to look to the power and help of the Holy Spirit.
 He did not rely on natural wisdom and power, but on the power and wisdom of the Holy Spirit to shepherd the Corinthian church.
 This is a role model for today’s ministers.

 When Paul was serving the Corinthian church, he faced many problems similar to those in American society today.
 The church is weak; Christian leaders struggle to take a stand; and many sin issues have permeated the church.
-Ungodly thought patterns have infiltrated all church members, from the least significant to the most power.
+Ungodly thought patterns have infiltrated all church members, from the least significant to the most powerful.
 Rick Joyner, a Christian leader in the United States, has even heard members of Congress saying that they felt weak, unable to stand for the truth.
 The church has set an example of weakness in the face of sin and confusion.
 But these difficult times give us an opportunity to rely in a special way on the power of the Holy Spirit in our time of weakness and need.

 The Local Church Movement (LCM) has frequently emphasized the fact that the spiritual life of believers does not usually exceed the spiritual lives of the shepherds who lead their churches.
 For example, as a minister, I shepherd a local congregation.
 I always teach what I know and am good at.
 Naturally, believers have very little opportunity to hear and learn the things that I don’t understand and am not good at.
 Unless individual believers take initiative to learn these things on their own, under normal circumstances they will not obtain this knowledge.
 If the spiritual state of the leader has only reached a certain height, it is difficult for the followers to exceed the leader’s level of spiritual growth.